Contributing To Open-Source 101

 It will redirect us to the "Open a pull request" form.

 Fill the form with our changes as the title.
-Write the description of the changes in the body of the form.
+Write the description of the changes in the body.
 Include here a reference to the issue as well.

 If we need some reviews from the maintainers before merging, we can make a draft of a pull request.

-To do this, click the arrow beside the "Create pull request" button.
+Click the arrow beside the "Create pull request" button to do this.
 It will give us the dropdown menu.
 Select the "Create draft pull request" and click the button.
 Otherwise, click the default "Create pull request" button.

 8. Now, what next?